kubernetes/website/docs/tasks/administer-cluster/running-cloud-controller.md

 ---

 {% capture overview %}
 **Cloud Controller Manager is an alpha feature in 1.8.
 In upcoming releases it will be the preferred way to integrate Kubernetes with any cloud.
 This will ensure cloud providers can develop their features independantly from the core Kubernetes release cycles.**

-{% include templates/glossary/snippet.md term="cloud-controller-manager" length="long" %}
 {% endcapture %}

+* TOC
+{:toc}

 ## Cloud Controller Manager

 Kubernetes v1.6 contains a new binary called `cloud-controller-manager`. `cloud-controller-manager` is a daemon that embeds cloud-specific control loops.
 These cloud-specific control loops were originally in the `kube-controller-manager`.
 Since cloud providers develop and release at a different pace compared to the Kubernetes project, abstracting the provider-specific code to the `cloud-controller-manager` binary allows cloud vendors to evolve independently from the core Kubernetes code.

 The `cloud-controller-manager` can be linked to any cloud provider that satisifies [cloudprovider.Interface](https://git.k8s.io/kubernetes/pkg/cloudprovider/cloud.go).
 For backwards compatibility, the [cloud-controller-manager](https://github.com/kubernetes/kubernetes/tree/master/cmd/cloud-controller-manager) provided in the core Kubernetes project uses the same cloud libraries as `kube-controller-manager`.
 Cloud providers already supported in Kubernetes core are expected to use the in-tree cloud-controller-manager to transition out of Kubernetes core.
 In future Kubernetes releases, all cloud controller managers will be developed outside of the core Kubernetes project managed by sig leads or cloud vendors.

-* TOC
-{:toc}

 ## Administration